falldamagestudio/JenkinsAutomation/README.md

 All these scripts take a `-TargetSession` parameter -- a PowerShell remote session.
 All configuration is done via this PowerShell session.
 Most scripts will fetch installers from the Internet directly to the target machine, and then invoke those installers.

 Many scripts come in `Install-` and `Activate-`-flavors.
-The `Install-` steps download installers and execute them, but does not leave any sensitive or instance-specific information on the machine.
+The `Install-` steps download installers and execute them, but do not leave any sensitive or instance-specific information on the machine.
 When all `Install-`-scripts have been run, you can take a snapshot of the machine's hard drive.
 This snapshot is suitable as a base image if you are going to spin up many identical Jenkins agent machines.
+You will need to run the `Activate-` steps separately on each machine afterward.

 ## Before you start